wikipathways/pvjs/README.md

 });
 ```

-If you don't have jQuery and do not want to add it, then you may call `pvjs` directly and pass two arguments: container selector and options object.
+If you don't have jQuery and do not want to add it, then you may call `PVJS` directly and pass two arguments: container selector and options object.

 ```js
 pvjs('#pvjs-container', {